ovladon/ABMS/readme.md

 ## Overview

 The ABMS processes various types of input content (such as text, PDFs, DOCX files, images, audio, video, and structured data) through a suite of analytical modules.
 It computes scores for multiple aspects of the content (e.g., sentiment, readability, objectivity) and aggregates these into a secure metadata signature.
-Formerly known as the "ultimate tag," this signature—now referred to as **aspect-based metadata**—can be stored, transmitted, and later decoded by authorized readers to verify content meaning and integrity.
+The **aspect-based metadata**—can be stored, transmitted, and later decoded by authorized readers to verify content meaning and integrity.

 The system comprises two main components: